 - Shelley House, Churchill Gardens estate (block meter)

 - Ingestre Court, Soho (individual meters - HIU system)

 - Hide Tower, Pimlico (individual meters - Cyclo-control electric heating)

 With this new system, the heating and hot water part of your service charge could go up or down in future depending on how much energy you use.

 In properties where it is only possible to measure heating and hot water usage at block level, there is greater financial benefit to residents when more people in the block lower their energy use.

-For help and advice on ways to reduce your heating and hot water usage, please take a look at our energy saving advice guide in the box to the right.
+For help and advice on ways to reduce your heating and hot water usage, please take a look at our general energy saving advice guide in the box to the right.
 We also have specific user guides for the individual metered systems - one for Cyclo Control electric heating, and one for Heat Interface Units (HIUs).